grelleum/SteelConnection/README.md

 SteelConnection methods mimic the HTTP Methods and accept the short form resource paths.\
 To update a network, the documentation lists `PUT` `/networks/:netid`.
 With the SteelConnection object, you would call the put method as `sconnect.put('/network/' +  netid)`.
 Note that the leading `/` in the resource is optional as the SteelConnection object will insert it if it is missing.

+##### Model Schema (Data Payload):
+Post (create) and Put (update) requests require additional data in the form of a payload.
+This gets sent to the server in the form of JSON data, however the SteelConnection object will accept with JSON data or a native Python dictionary (`isinstance(data, dict)`).
+The Riverbed documentation will specify the format of the data as a "Model Schema".
+Not everything listed in the model schema is required.
+Generally, you can determine the minimum required data by checking the equivalent function in SteelConnect Manager web GUI.

 ### Retrieving Data:
 The SteelConnection methods leverage the popular requests package.
 All returned objects are a `requests.response` object, with an extra `.data` attribute added.
 By providing the full `requests.response` object you are free to check status and see all headers.
 The SteelConnection object always stores the last response in the object so that it can be retrieved (`sconnect.response`).
 The additional `.data` attibute will contain a 'best-guess' python native format object that is most likely what you are trying to retrieve by making the call.